ubclaunchpad/LP-website/handbook/README.md

 These are **guidelines**, not strict rules!
 Teams should adjust these processes to the way they work.
 Open a pull request if there's something you think should be updated or changed!
 :::

-1. [**Project Scope**](./project-management/scope.md): Tips for planning out your project's overall scope and getting an initial idea laid out.
+* [**Project Scope**](./project-management/scope.md): Tips for planning out your project's overall scope and getting an initial idea laid out.
-2. [**Sprint Planning**](./project-management/sprints.md): Guidelines for how to plan out a week's work with your team.
+* [**Sprint Planning**](./project-management/sprints.md): Guidelines and advice for how to plan out work with your team to drive forward progress on your project!
-3. [**Repository Management**](./project-management/repositories.md): Guidelines for how to manage your GitHub repository and enforce coding standards.
+* [**Repository Management**](./project-management/repositories.md): Guidelines for how to manage your GitHub repository and enforce coding standards.
 Remember: your repository is your main outlet to the outside world - and this outside world includes potential employers!
 Make it informative, organized, and pretty!

 ## 🏡 Administration